Scientific Name

 Description

-Punica protopunica is a flowering shrub or small tree, often thorny, up to 15 feet (4.5 m) tall.
-It has reddish-brown bark when young, fading to grey as it ages and becomes less fruitful.
-Leaves are dark green, glossy and opposite, growing up to 1.2 inches (3 cm) long.
-Flowers and fruits from December and January through to the summer.
-It differs from the Pomegranate (Punica granatum) in having pink (not red), trumpet-shaped flowers and smaller, less sweet fruit.
-The fruit is globose, up to 1.2 inches (3 cm) in diameter and yellow-green or brownish red in color when they are ripe.
+Flowers and fruits appear from December through January and into the summer.
+It differs from the Pomegranate (Punica granatum) in having pink (not red) trumpet-shaped flowers and smaller, less sweet fruit.
+Fruits are globose, up to 1.2 inches (3 cm) in diameter, and yellow-green or brownish-red when ripe.

-The Pomegranate shrub is somewhat drought tolerant and also salt tolerant.
-It is perfect for the sunniest and warmest locations in the yard that might scorch other plants.
-Pomegranate flowers can be used along with other annuals, perennials, shrubs and trees that attract hummingbirds.
-The pomegranate is a popular choice for bonsai.
-The bark is a red-brown color, and branches may have spines.
+The Pomegranate shrub is somewhat drought-tolerant and also salt-tolerant.
+It is perfect for the sunniest, warmest spots in the yard that might scorch other plants.
+Pomegranate flowers can be used with other annuals, perennials, shrubs, and trees that attract hummingbirds.
+Pomegranate is a popular choice for bonsai.
+The bark is red-brown, and the branches may have spines.

 Pomegranate may be grown in part shade as necessary, but ideally should be placed somewhere with as much sun and warmth as possible.
-The Pomegranate is drought tolerant, though irrigation is needed for proper fruit production, per the California Rare Fruit Growers.
-Water every 2 to 4 weeks during the dry season when you are establishing new shrubs.
-The optimal areas for this fruit are USDA Hardiness Zones 7-10.
-It is thought to come from Iran initially.
-The Pomegranate does best in well-drained soil, though it is able to thrive in a wide variety of soils from acid loam to alkaline soil… – See more at: How to Grow and Care for Pomegranate.
+According to the California Rare Fruit Growers, the Pomegranate is drought-tolerant, though irrigation is needed for proper fruit production.
+Water every 2 to 4 weeks during the dry season when you establish new shrubs.
+The optimal USDA Hardiness Zones for this fruit are 7-10.
+It is thought to have originated in Iran.
+The Pomegranate does best in well-drained soil, though it can thrive in many soils, from acid loam to alkaline soil.

 Links